-The programme is built on other SET-plan initiatives.
+The programme is built on various SET-plan initiatives.
 The Strategic Research Agenda and the Integrated Roadmap form the starting point for the discussion on priority areas.
 This close match optimizes the programme's impact and is a requirement to boost the impact of PV on electricity production.
 The programme is complementary, as it focuses on precompetitive, medium- to long-term research, and shares the ETIP PV objective of lowering the costs of electricity generation.

-3. Objectives of the Joint Programme on Photovoltaic Solar Energy
+3. Research priorities of the Joint Programme on Photovoltaic Solar Energy

-The European Commission has challenged the PV community to set new, ambitious and EUrelevant targets for 2020 and beyond, in particular concerning the implementation of the Integrated Roadmap.
+The European Commission has challenged the PV community to set new, ambitious and EU-relevant targets for 2020 and beyond, in particular concerning the implementation of the Integrated Roadmap.

-Recently the PV stakeholders together with the European Commission outlined strategic targets for PV solar energy in the issues paper No. 2.
-EERA-PV has been an integral part in defining the corresponding R&I actions and is targeting to contribute to these goals and to developments beyond 2020 through Europe-wide programming and aligning of R&D activities in member states.
+Recently the European PV stakeholders together with the European Commission and the member states outlined strategic targets for PV solar energy in the issues paper No. 2 (the SET Plan - Declaration on Strategic Targets in the context of an Initiative for Global Leadership in Photovoltaics).
+EERA-PV has been an integral part in defining the corresponding R&I actions and is targeting to contribute to these goals and to developments beyond 2020 through Europewide programming and aligning of R&D activities in member states.
 The objective of EERA-PV is to accelerate the development of Photovoltaic Solar Energy to an energy technology that can be implemented at a very large scale by key research institutes in Europe.
-The PV industry needs developments regarding reduction of electricity generation costs as well as the integration into the electricity infrastructure.
+The PV industry needs developments regarding the reduction of electricity generation costs as well as the integration into the electricity infrastructure.
 EERA-PV focuses primarily on cost reduction of PV systems, through enhancement of performance, development of low-cost, high-throughput manufacturing processes, and improvement of lifetime and reliability of PV systems and components.
-The programme is broken down into six sub-programmes, for which the following main goals have been set:
+The programme is broken down into seven sub-programmes, for which the following research priorities have been set:

-Silicon Technologies
+Silicon Technology